 Sicilian Easter treats

-Like in many other European countries, most people would feast on Easter lamb, followed by sweet cakes and pastries.
+Like in many other European countries, most people in Sicily would feast on Easter lamb, followed by sweet cakes and pastries.
 Here are two traditional dishes that will certainly treat your taste buds.

 This delicious focaccia-like pie filled with lamb and herbs is the traditional Easter Sunday lunch in Ragusa.
 Every family uses its own traditional recipe and usually it is prepared in a big round shape and uses the whole leg of lamb, including the bones.